 The Emig Research Center has facilities and staff to assist with research projects.
 Individual and group instruction, training, consultation and technical assistance are provided.

 The student laboratory houses two computer workstations with Internet access, as well as access to a variety of other programs and applications.
+Additional computer workstations are located nearby.
 Some software programs are used as part of the instruction in various disciplines, while other uses include remediation and review.